Showing 129–160 of 680 results

 Valerianella locusta.
 45 days.
 Winter hardy, yet tender and mild flavored salad green that has a nice subtle hint of nuttiness with a floral perfume.
 Plants form a small rosette of strap-shaped, light-green, 4″ leaves.
 Usually grown autumn through spring, the very hardy plants easily overwinter in our field.
 Piedmont is a large seeded, larger…

 Cosmos sulphureus.
-Mostly semi-double, fiery orange blooms on 3-4′ tall plants that flower early.
-A favorite of bumblebees.
-We have been growing this variety ever since our days as farm apprentices in 2004 and we hope to keep it around for the long haul.
-Originating from a mysterious single plant with a hand written tag…
+Semi-double, fiery orange blooms on 3-4′ tall plants that flower early.
+Prolific would be the word to describe Buddha’s Hand Cosmos.
+A favorite of bumblebees and honey bees.
+We have been growing this variety ever since our days as farm apprentices in 2004 and we hope to keep it around for the long…

 Cosmos bipinnatus.
 A tall, productive, and attractive cosmos covered with unique blooms.
 Plants grow 5-6′ tall.
 Daydream cosmos flowers have a nice rosy center surrounded by pale pink.
 The bulls-eye pattern must make nice targets for insects with infrared vision because they are very attractive to pollinators.
 Stealing a few from the bees is worthwhile…

 Cosmos sulphureus.
 Bright yellow, 2-3″ wide flowers are like little stars in the garden.
+Can quickly grow into a hedge covered in yellow blooms, which the bees love.
 Bushy plants grow to 4’ wide and tall, and bloom all season long in the Pacific Northwest.
-In other latitudes, or when planted mid summer, Kenikir cosmos can grow to greater heights and flower later due to their day length sensitivity….
+In other latitudes, or when planted mid summer, Kenikir cosmos…

 Cosmos bipinnatus.
 A dynamic flower that changes color as it matures, from a deep wine maroon to a muted rose, with many shades in between.
 Single flowers with yellow centers appear atop ferny foliage.
 Upright plants grow to about 3 ½’, making Rubenza shorter than most cosmos so they do not need staking.
 Begins flowering…